EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Bugs Bunny
 - [x] Bambi

-#### What kind of animal does Rocket from "Guardians of the Galaxy" most cosely resemble?
+#### What kind of animal does Rocket from "Guardians of the Galaxy" most closely resemble?

 - [ ] Fox
 - [x] Raccoon